 I used to travel the country often in my first and second years, taking the sleeper train from Varna to Sofia.

 A couple of times things would go wrong on the train and – because my language skills weren’t exactly great – I’d have no idea what people were trying to tell me.
 That can be frustrating.

 In all honesty though Bulgaria is a good place to study.
 A lot of people (and almost all younger people) speak a high level of English.
 Meaning problems can be easily solved.
 Even if they do take more time than they would otherwise.

 The universities have good support networks too.
 Owing to the fact there are many international students here.
 So there is the potential to make friends from all over.

-Here’s where I see more advantages too:
+Here’s where I see other advantages of studying medicine in Bulgaria: